Intermediate steps

 Otherwise, since the lower proof has the \(\mathtt{\pi_{rec1}}\)-type, the Multiplexor lets it pass through by providing the constant root to the Verifier B, so that it can be hardcoded when the corresponding template is filled.

-The output CIRCOM file recursive2.circom , is obtained by running a different script called genrecursive which is compiled into an R1CS recursive2.r1cs file and a witness calculator program recursive2.witnesscal and they will both be used, later on, to build and fill the next execution trace.
+The output CIRCOM file recursive2.circom , is obtained by running a different script called genrecursive which is compiled into an R1CS recursive2.r1cs file and a witness calculator program recursive2.witnesscal and they are both used, later on, to build and fill the next execution trace.

 As seen before, when executing a C2S, a machine-like construction gets obtained from the R1CS description of the verification circuit.